xzxzxc/pc_control_local/README.md

 > Host name must ocntains only latin symbols - flask wsgsi limitation (((

 ## For developers:
->  Note that templates\buttons_base.html mus be encoded as UTF-8 without BOM, otherwise <!doctype> would be ignored
+>  Note that templates\buttons_base.html must be encoded as UTF-8 without BOM, otherwise <!doctype> would be ignored

 ### TODO tasks:
 - add typing ability